dorezyuk/sob_layer/README.md

 ![image](doc/stats.png)

 The image above shows the results.
-The results were obtained on a AMD Ryzen 5 PRO 4650U CPU.
+The results were obtained on a AMD Ryzen 5 PRO 4650U CPU with GCC 7.5.0

 The y-axis indicates the cpu_time.
 The x-axis show the occupancy; The occupancy increases from left to right.